dailybruin/the-stack/_posts/2022-03-10-prof-reviews.md

 The rating system on Bruinwalk allows students to rate professors from 0 to 5 on various elements of their class.
 The average overall ratings of classes were generally the same for both female and male professors before and after the COVID-19 pandemic.
 When comparing ratings between the genders, female professors tended to be rated slightly higher than male professors in all categories except workload.

-Some students have found that ratings on Bruinwalk do not match their experience in the classroom.
-Professors with bad ratings on Bruinwalk can turn out to have excellent classes, Rodriguez said.

 <div id="stats-menu3"></div>
 <div id="rating-svg-div"></div>